12 FA Youth Cup winners to make it since 2010: Pogba, Mount, Abraham…

 2015: Tammy Abraham – Chelsea

-Abraham may have fallen out of favour under Tuchel amid question marks over his future at Stamford Bridge, but few can accuse the forward of not fulfilling his potential after scoring three of Chelsea’s five goals in the 2015 final against Manchester City (5-3 on aggregate).
+Few can accuse Abraham of not fulfilling his potential after scoring three of Chelsea’s five goals in the 2015 final against Manchester City (5-3 on aggregate).

-Having filled his boots during Championship loans to Bristol City and Aston Villa, he was finally given a proper chance at his parent following Frank Lampard’s appointment and the transfer embargo back in 2019.
+Having filled his boots during Championship loans to Bristol City and Aston Villa, the forward was finally given a proper chance at his parent following Frank Lampard’s appointment and the transfer embargo back in 2019.

 Honourable mention to Fikayo Tomori, too.